LVNAuth - Structuring a visual novel

 The scene name (.At work) starts with a period, so that means it is a hidden scene.
 To unhide the scene, just remove the period from the name by renaming it.

 Hidden scenes will not appear as a scene option on the visual novel launch window.
-That means that your viewers will not have the option to start viewing your visual novel at a hidden scene, because hidden scene names won't be presented to your viewers.
+That means that your players will not have the option to start viewing your visual novel at a hidden scene, because hidden scene names won't be presented to your players.

 However, you - the visual novel author, will be able to start your visual novel at any scene, including hidden scenes.
 This is especially useful for skipping parts of your visual novel that you're happy with so you can focus on fixing and focusing on specific parts of your visual novel without having to watch the same scenes over and over again.